You'll Like The 2010 Chevrolet Cobalt If...

 150 lb.-ft. of torque @4900 rpm

-Soaring fuel costs have changed the mix of compact-car customers.
+A shaky economy and fluctuating fuel costs have changed the mix of compact-car customers.
 First-time buyers and budget-conscious consumers are no longer the only potential owners for small cars – SUV drivers looking for an economical second car are also flooding showrooms.
 But these people have a bit more cash on hand and, although they want something that's good on gas, they also want more than bare-bones transportation.
-Enter the 2009 Chevrolet Cobalt, an attractive small car with a bit more size, style and equipment than its entry-level competitors, but with a reasonable price tag and good gas mileage.
-Available as either a coupe or sedan and in a number of trims including the super fuel-efficient XFE and spicy SS models, the Cobalt definitely merits a test drive.
+Enter the 2010 Chevrolet Cobalt, an attractive small car with a bit more size, style and equipment than its entry-level competitors, but with a reasonable price tag and good gas mileage.
+Available as either a coupe or sedan, and in a number of trims including a spicy SS model, the Cobalt definitely merits a test drive.